-The Group's revenues consist of remuneration from the companies and organisations that advertise and market their products and services through the group.
-Revenue consists of variable transaction and consulting revenue (called Transaction revenue) and of fixed one-time and monthly fees (called Fixed revenue) and also to a certain extent of Other revenue.
+The Group's revenues consist of remuneration from the companies and organizations that advertise and market their products and services via the Group.
+The income consists of variable transaction and consulting income (referred to as Transaction income) as well as fixed one-time and monthly fees (referred to as Fixed income) and also to a certain extent of other income.

-The parent company's revenues consist mainly of license fees that are charged to the subsidiaries.
-The parent company's license revenue is based on the Group's current rules for internal pricing and is calculated so that a market-based margin remains in the subsidiary with regard to the services that the subsidiary carries out and the risks that the business entails.
+The parent company's revenues mainly consist of license fees that are charged to the subsidiaries.
+The parent company's license revenues are based on the Group's current rules for transfer pricing and are calculated so that a market margin remains in the subsidiary with regard to the services that the subsidiary performs and the risks that the business entails.